Here in Sweden, setting up a repeater is OK for any licensed ham without special permit (including on 6 m, a general ham

 in Sweden since 2009-01-29) as this activity is completely deregulated by the authorities.
 It is however advisable to coordinate

 frequencies with SSA (Sveriges Sändare Amatörer), our national association, but sadly this is not required.

 For access, a common method was to transmit a 1750 Hz tone burst to "fire up" the repeater.
 The duration of this tone is depending

 on repeater design, but usually 0.2-2 seconds did the trick.
 Once the repeater had opened, no more tone was needed until it had

 closed.
 According to IARU recommendations, all repeaters should be using CTCSS/PL tone by the end of 2014.
 There are still some

 I will NOT list repeaters utilizing simplex frequencies as main input/output.

-This list also contains neighbouring repeaters that are possible to reach from Stockholm under certain circumstances.
+This list also contains neighbouring repeaters that are possible to reach from Stockholm under fair operating conditions.